 - Arranging tracks – When you begin mixing your track, it is always recommendable to have the most important tracks at the center.
 These include lead vocals and drums, guitars, solo instruments.
 Additional tracks like the rhythm guitar or melodious sounds from the keyboard; these are best placed at the sides.

-- Coloring the tracks – Coloring the tracks of the entire project means that you are able to easily distinguish the different instruments to be incorporated in the mix.
+- Coloring the tracks – Coloring the tracks of the entire project means that you are able to easily distinguish the different instruments to be incorporated into the mix.
 EQ and compression, Reverbs, Phasers, Flangers; all these effects are crucial in enhancing specific instruments and blending them in smoothly.

 - Tools available – Garageband has unique tools to make your mixing experience both easy and fun.
 The Pan Dial; this is used to move or alter the sound, usually by twisting the dial to the right or the left.
 The equalizer effects also come in handy when you wish to improve on the guitar sound or filter the voice to get a clearer version.
-Thanks to the multiple band graphic designers, you can tweak and fine tune every frequency to the best sound possible.
+Thanks to the multiple band graphic designers, you can tweak and fine-tune every frequency to the best sound possible.

 Tips You Should Always Have At Your Fingertips:-